In brief

 In most Canadian jurisdictions, the legal processes for appointing a guardian, appointing a personal representative, or activating a power of attorney or personal directive require an applicant to submit to either of the following:

-• a capacity assessment conducted by a physician
+- a capacity assessment conducted by a physician

-• an affidavit from a physician attesting to the patient’s capacity
+- an affidavit from a physician attesting to the patient’s capacity

-In some jurisdictions, physicians must meet certain requirements to become an assessor to conduct capacity assessments for the purpose of activating a power of attorney or appointing a power of attorney or guardian.2 Physicians who do not meet the statutory requirements should not conduct the assessment.
+In some jurisdictions, physicians must meet certain requirements to become an assessor to conduct capacity assessments for the purpose of activating a power of attorney or appointing a power of attorney or guardian.
+Physicians who do not meet the statutory requirements should not conduct the assessment.

 In jurisdictions where specific qualifications are not required, any physician may be approached to conduct a capacity assessment for the purpose of providing an opinion on the patient’s capacity.
 In these circumstances, physicians are usually asked only to assess a patient’s general capacity to understand information relevant to a decision and to appreciate the reasonably foreseeable consequences of a decision or failure to make a decision.

-While there may be no legal obligation for physicians to conduct non-treatment capacity assessments, physicians should consider whether it is in their patient’s best interest to do so.
-Patients incapable of making important personal and financial decisions will require an appropriate substitute-decision maker be appointed, and this cannot happen without a physician’s assessment of, or opinion on, their capacity.
+While there may be no legal obligation for physicians to conduct non-treatment capacity assessments, you should consider whether it is in your patient’s best interest to do so.
+Patients incapable of making important personal and financial decisions will require an appropriate substitute-decision maker to be appointed, and this cannot happen without a physician’s assessment of, or opinion on, their capacity.
 It may also be difficult for some patients or families to retain a different, non-treating physician to conduct these assessments or provide these opinions.

 Accurate documentation is critical